 country and approximately 380,000 Jews.
-According to historical records, when the synagogues were destroyed, the Torahs were stored at an abandoned synagogue near Prague and catalog by employees at the Jewish Museum in Prague who ironically all died in the gas chambers.
-The Torahs which came mostly from the desolated Jewish communities of Bohemia, Moravia, and Silesia eventually came under the communist control of the Czech State Cultural Agency (Atrtia).
+According to historical records, when the synagogues were destroyed some Torahs were rescued and stored at abandoned synagogue and warehouses near Prague where they were catalogued by employees from the Jewish Museum of Prague.
+Most likely few of the employees survived the gas chamber.
+The Torahs, which came mostly from the small, desolated Jewish communities of Bohemia, Moravia, and Silesia, eventually came under the communist control of the Czech State Cultural Agency.

 After having the scrolls examined to establish their authenticity, Ralph Lablon, agreed to purchase 1564 Torah scrolls for $30,000.
-The Torah scrolls arrived at Westminster in 1964.
+The Torah scrolls arrived at Westminster, in London in 1964.
 Thereafter for the next few years the scrolls were examined by scribes to determine those which were kosher and could be repaired or restored and those which were in such a poor condition that they could only be used as part of a memorial.

-In 1968, I was elected president of Temple Solel.
-In honor of my becoming president my wife’s father and my parents arranged for such a Czech Torah to be acquired and donated to the Temple in my honor.
-I do not know whether it was acquired directly from MST or not.
-Also, I do not know of any correspondence which exists with MST, nor am I aware that MST specifically knows that the Temple has one.
-In any event, on January 10, 1969, in honor of my becoming president of the Temple, a drama that began 25 years ago in the dark days of the Nazi onslaught.
+Temple Solel, in Paradise Valley, Arizona, came into existence in 1966.
+After only three years, in January 1969, our “orphan” Torah (which is a Torah with unknown place of origin) #612, was lovingly delivered, whispering Hineni, “here I am, here I am,” to our community.
+A dedication of our new Czech Holocaust Torah was held in honor of Mort Scult becoming President.
+The momentous event was the result of a drama that began 25 years prior, in the dark days of the Nazi onslaught.
 It was very moving and heartfelt.
-Rabbi Jerrold Goldstein, Rabbi of the Temple at that time, in his dedication sermon said” this precious Torah is a dramatic memorial to those of our brothren who perished in the Holocaust, which we can never forget.
-However, in its new home it will always be cherished as an inspiration to all of us how precious our Judaism is for us and shall continue to be the spiritual light to future generations and our continuity with the past “- Mort Scult President of Temple Solel 1969-1971
+Rabbi Jerrold Goldstein, Rabbi of the temple at that time, in his dedication sermon, said, “This precious Torah is a dramatic memorial to those of our brethren who perished in the Holocaust, which we can never forget.
+However, in its new home, it will always be cherished as an inspiration to all of us how precious our Judaism is for us and shall continue to be the spiritual light to future generations and our continuity with the past.”